It's Easy to Enrol

 How to Get Published as a Children's Author

-Writing for children is not easy, and getting published is even harder!
 Editors are receiving so many manuscripts from would-be children’s writers that many are strictly limiting what they will accept.
 Many publishers will no longer accept submissions for picture books.
 With so much to choose from, and so many publishers, the children’s book market is highly competitive and editors can afford to demand high quality and uniqueness.

 Many editors will only consider books that they know will sell well.
 Some publishers might accept an exceptional book or one that is different on the chance that it becomes a new best-seller, but most have exacting requirements, and the writer must do the research needed to know what the publisher wants.
 On the other hand, publishing is a changing business, reflecting the sometimes rapid changes in readers’ tastes and expectations and reading levels.
-For example, children are much more likely to read what is called ‘high fantasy’ (which involves the creation of a whole alternative world) since the Harry Potter books by Rowling and the series by Lemony Snicket have become so popular and a new generation has been introduced to the wonderful Lord of the Rings trilogy by Tolkien.
+For example, children are much more likely to read what is called ‘high fantasy’ (which involves the creation of a whole alternative world) since the Harry Potter books by J.R.
+Rowling and the series by Lemony Snicket have become so popular and a new generation has been introduced to the wonderful Lord of the Rings trilogy by Tolkien.

 Before starting out as a children’s writer it is important that you clearly identify the age group and the category (often called genre) that you wish to write for.